 🌟 YOUR CAREER ICE-BERG ~ What is beneath the Surface of Who You Are?

-In this part of the program, we go deep to the elements that make you who you are, that are hidden to other people, sometimes even yourself, but what is found in that hidden place, underneath your ice-berg determines a huge percentage of who you are, how you behave and choices you make in your life and career.
+Your values are one of the life anchors that you should be clear about.
+They are one of the elements that make up who you are.
+They are intangible, hidden from other people, sometimes even yourself, but they’re a lense that guides your actions, choices, reactions and decisions.
+If you use the visual of an iceberg, they are what is underneath the surface, which determines a huge percentage of who you are, how you behave and choices you make in your life and career.

 🌟 VALUES IN CAREER PLANNING – Self-Coaching Guide 1 under the Know Yourself Step 1 in Career Planning

 💭 Sometimes to make a decision or take action we have a conscious criteria that we can tick off.
 However, on a daily basis we make decisions about several small and big things based on a unconscious set of criteria that we tick off.
 Rarely do we whip out a list of principles or standards we have chosen to live by, but it’s always there in the background as our compass.
 Unless it’s a tough decision or a situation that requires us to weigh various options.